This post may contain affiliate links. Please read our disclosure policy.

 a piece of chicken and carrots on a spoon over a dish of coq au vin and potatoes.

-Coq au Vin, literally translating to “rooster in wine,” is a classic French dish originally featuring tougher cuts like rooster.
-Today, it’s commonly made with chicken, simmered in a rich red wine sauce with vegetables for a deeply flavorful and satisfying stew.
+Coq au Vin, meaning “rooster in wine,” is a classic French dish traditionally made with tougher cuts of meat.
+Today, it’s typically prepared with chicken, simmered in a rich red wine sauce alongside vegetables, creating a deeply flavorful and satisfying stew.

 Ingredients